-Convenience is one factor that prompts industries to continue using plastic in their daily processes and transactions.
+Convenience is one factor that prompts industries to continue using plastics in their daily processes and transactions.
 Since the material is affordable, lightweight, durable, and versatile, it can be quite easy to fall into the habit of choosing it among all else.

-Over the last decades, as more emerging companies use plastic to replace wood and metals, large piles of wastes now occupy natural spaces and establishments.
+Over the last decades, as more emerging companies use plastics to replace wood and metals, large piles of wastes now occupy natural spaces and establishments.
 In fact, nearly all businesses around the world have come to depend on plastic for storing, protecting, packing, and transporting their products.
 Consequently, this replacement and dependence have posed serious environmental problems that contribute to damage and pollution.

 With all these, businesses from all industries must collectively pay attention to this global problem and understand the issues, expenses, and inconveniences brought by plastic.

 If you’re a business owner, below are some things you need to know about plastics: